AirPods Pro Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 This super awesome AirPods Pro Black Friday deal is sure to appeal to everyone looking for the top-tier Apple earbuds.
-Right now, as part of the best Black Friday deals going on at the moment, you can snag the latest Apple AirPods Pro for just $190 at Amazon saving you $52 on the usual price.
+Right now, as part of the best Black Friday deals going on at the moment, you can snag the latest Apple AirPods Pro with MagSafe Charging Case for just $159 at Walmart saving you $90 on the $249 retail price.
+That is their lowest-ever price!
 One of the best Black Friday AirPods deals going on right now, it’s a great way of getting more for less.

 Today’s Best AirPods Pro Black Friday Deal